- What is an ISA allowance?

 What happens to your ISA allowance if you want to withdraw cash?

 When you withdraw cash from your ISA, what happens to your limit depends on whether it is a flexible ISA or not.

 If you have a flexible ISA, you can take money out and put it back in during the same tax year without it affecting your annual allowance.

-If you withdraw money from a non-flexible ISA, you can’t put it back in the same tax year without eating into the annual ISA allowance.
+Suppose you withdraw money from a non-flexible ISA.
+In that case, you can’t put it back in the same tax year without eating into the annual ISA allowance.

 So, before withdrawing funds from an ISA, check with your provider to see whether it is a flexible ISA.

 Currently, flexibility is offered through Cash ISAs, Innovative Finance ISAs and cash held in a Stocks and Shares ISA.
 It’s not available for Lifetime ISAs and any element of a Stocks and Shares ISA that is not cash.